ElegantCheetah/Portfolio/README.md

 * [Release info](#release-info)

 ## General Info
+I'm making a website to track my progress in highschool and hopefully onto college.
-I have made this website from scratch with no previous knowledge of HTML or CSS.
+I have started with no knowledge of HTML or CSS and I hope to intergrate Javasript or PHP into my website.

 ## Technologies
 This project is created with: